Elisabeth Bik: Science integrity

-The Guardian newspaper published an article on May 22, 2021, reporting that Raoult had begun legal proceedings against Bik.
-This was followed by an article in Science, updated on June 4, 2021, in print issue 6546; stating that more than 3,000 signatories supported the Citizen4Science petition.

-On May 8, 2021, Lonni Besançon, a French postdoctoral research fellow at Monash University, wrote an open letter signed by scientists to support Bik.
-The letter, also mentioned in The Guardian, Science, and Nature, gathered signatures from more than 2,200 scientists and 30 scholarly societies.

 In September 2021, Bik discovered repetitive elements in published images that indicated digital tampering by authors of a paper by the controversial Comet Research Group claiming the discovery of the Biblical Sodom, and evidence that it had been destroyed by a cosmic airburst.

 The authors initially denied tampering with the photos but eventually published a correction in which they admitted to inappropriate image manipulation.
-On February 15, 2023, the following editor’s note was posted on this paper, "Readers are alerted that concerns raised about the data presented and the conclusions of this article are being considered by the Editors.
-A further editorial response will follow the resolution of these issues."
+On February 15, 2023, the following editor's note was posted on this paper, "Readers are alerted that concerns raised about the data presented and the conclusions of this article are being considered by the Editors.
+A further editorial response will follow the resolution of these issues".

-Bik presented information about artificial intelligence being used to fraudulently generate Western blot images during a session of the 2022 European Hematology Association Congress.
+During a session of the 2022 European Hematology Association Congress, Bik presented information about artificial intelligence being used to fraudulently generate Western blot images.